joedsm/pt-corpora/README.md

 # pt-corpora
-Website describing corpora annotated with persuasion techniques
+Website describing corpora annotated with persuasion techniques<br/>

 The dataset described in the paper: